donaldrauscher/blog/_posts/2017-01-14-big-die-riddler.markdown

 tags: '538, fivethirtyeight, riddler, probability'
 permalink: /big-die
 ---
-This week's [Riddler](https://fivethirtyeight.com/features/how-long-will-it-take-to-blow-out-the-birthday-candles/) revolves around a game played with a 100-sided die (I seriously want one).
-I started by thinking about the problem as an absorbing Markov Chain with 101 states, 1 state for the end of the game and 100 games for each potential roll.
-The transition probability matrix is the following:
+This week's [Riddler](https://fivethirtyeight.com/features/how-long-will-it-take-to-blow-out-the-birthday-candles/) involves a game played with a 100-sided die (I seriously want one).
+I started by thinking about the problem as an [absorbing Markov Chain](https://en.wikipedia.org/wiki/Absorbing_Markov_chain) with 101 states, 1 state representing the end of the game and 100 states for each potential previous roll.
+The transition matrix is the following:
 {% raw %}
 <div class="equation" data-expr="
 P = \begin{bmatrix}